 Surefire Ways to Lose Money through Get Rich Quick Real Estate Seminars

-Those no-money-down real estate seminars and their ilk tend to prey on the innocent, the greedy, the hopeful and the naive; nobody is really immune from these shysters.
-It doesn't matter whether you're a first-time home buyer who just wants to buy a good deal or an experienced real estate investor, both types can get sucked in.
+Those no-money-down or get rich quick real estate seminars and their ilk tend to prey on the innocent, the greedy, the hopeful and the naive.
+Nobody is really immune from these shysters.
+It doesn't matter whether you're a first-time home buyer who just wants to buy a good deal, maybe save a little money, or an experienced real estate investor who should know better, both types can get sucked in.

 These seminar masters of real estate secrets have a secret all right to share with you.
-It's called: "Buy my books, CDs and tapes."
-Moreover, what they're not sharing with you is if you follow their advice, you might get sued or land in jail, because more than half of them make up stuff that could get an unsuspecting believer into trouble.
+It's called: "Buy my books and podcasts."
+Moreover, what they're not sharing with you is if you follow their advice, you might get sued or land in jail, because so many of these shysters make up stuff that could get an unsuspecting novice into trouble.

-A little secret most people do not know about me is in the late '70s, early '80s, I regrettably represented a few of these real estate gurus as their real estate broker, many of whom are still in business today.
+A little secret most people do not know about me is in the late '70s and early '80s, I regrettably represented a few of these real estate gurus as their real estate broker, some of whom are still in business today.
+Some are dead.
 I attended national real estate conventions to witness first-hand the activity behind the scenes.
 Among themselves, the promoters and speakers referred to these events as "dog and pony shows."

 - Don't trust them